o7h1tm4n/LockByte/README.md

 # LockByte

-LockByte is a command-line file encryption tool.
-It takes any file and a user password, then outputs an encrypted file that only the correct password can unlock.
+LockByte is a command-line encryption tool that secures any file using a user-provided password.
+It implements AES-256-CBC for data confidentiality, HMAC-SHA256 for integrity verification, and SHA-256 key stretching with 10,000 iterations for secure key derivation.
+Decryption is only possible with the correct password.

 ## Installation Req